bokkypoobah/TheDAOVoter/README.md

     There following options can be use generally:
       --verbose                      Display what this script is doing.

-    The following commands are the more frequently used ones:
+    The more frequently used commands follow:
       This help
         /home/user/bin/theDAOVoter
       List accounts